JCode1986/Animal-Zoo/README.md

 ## Description
 * This is a C# console application utilizing `OOP` principles, and with `abstract classes` and `interfaces`.
 * Contains characteristics and behaviors for certain animals.
+* Navigate through the prompts by pressing numbers given on command line.
 ---

 ### Getting Started